 If you need firm delivery and pick-up dates the full truckload option is going to be much better because you can reserve a single carrier to transport your item.
 For time-sensitive delivery dates, you absolutely want the full truckload option.

 If you have a smaller shipment that is anything less than 12 pallets you will benefit financially by using the LTL method.
 If you want to save money and you have a bit more flexibility on the delivery or shipping date the LTL option is going to be much better suited for you.
 As long as you have a few days of padding on either end you can benefit from the savings of combining your shipment with another shipment.

 When using LTL you also want to be aware of the sturdiness of your product.
 You want to make sure that it is either sturdy enough on its own for regular handling at various points throughout the shipping process or that it’s been properly packaged so that being handled regularly won’t cause any damage.

-The trailer size for both FTL and LTL is usually the same with a width of 102 feet, a length of 53 feet and with swing doors.
+The trailer size for both FTL and LTL is usually the same with a width of 8.5 feet, a length of 53 feet and a legal height of 13.5 feet.

 Should I use FTL or LTL?

 We recommend you using FTL or LTL depending on the below situations:

 You are shipping over twelve pallets at one time.

 Your product is sturdy enough or properly packaged for handling.